ocorso/QuickSpikes_bin/php/wp-content/plugins/wp-e-commerce/readme.txt

 If you experience database errors try de-activating and re-activating your plugin.

 == Changelog ==
+= 3.7.8 =
+* Fixed Paypal Standard not sending Coupon Discount Values
+* Added in recent Turkish and Russian Language Files
+* Added in notice about 3.8 Public Beta
+* Fixed List View to Prevent JS Error on add to cart
+* Fix theme core files from outputting "*/?>" - props James Collins
+* Fix Product Thumbnail Deletion for Browsers that don't have console defined.
+* Fix product image upload so it works when uploading product images that contain apostrophes in their file names.
+* Make sure JPG cache images are created as JPGs not PNGs to reduce filesize

 = 3.7.7 =
 * Fixed the Variation bug